pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 ---------------------

-Pywbemcli has support for mocking a WBEM server with the general option ``--mock-server/-m``.
+Pywbemcli has support for mocking a WBEM server with the general option :ref:`--mock-server general option` (``--mock-server/-m``) .
 This allows executing pywbemcli against a mock WBEM server that is automatically created in pywbemcli, rather than a real WBEM server.

-The ``--mock-server`` option is mutually exclusive with the ``--server`` and ``--name`` options, since each defines a WBEM server.
+The :ref:`--mock-server general option` is mutually exclusive with the :ref:`--server general option` and :ref:`--name general option`, since each defines a WBEM server.

 The automatically created mock WBEM server has a in-memory repository for CIM objects (qualifier declarations, classes, and instances) and supports CIM namespaces.
 The operations performed against the mock WBEM server cause that mock repository to be inspected or manipulated accordingly.

-The mock repository can be loaded with CIM objects from files specified as an argument to the ``--mock-server`` option.
+The mock repository can be loaded with CIM objects from files specified as an argument to the :ref:`--mock-server general option`.
 Each use of the option specifies one file path of such a file.
 The option may be used multiple times and each specified file is processed sequentially, in the sequence of the options on the command line.

 The following types of files are supported for the ``--mock-server`` option:

+.. index:: pair: MOF; server mock
+.. index:: pair: compile_string(); mock setup methods

 * **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file.
-Pywbemcli compiles the MOF in the file and adds the resulting CIM objects into the mock repository.
+Pywbemcli compiles the MOF in the file and adds the resulting CIM objects to the mock repository.

   The MOF file may define CIM qualifier declarations, CIM classes and CIM instances.